Toxoplasma infection and pregnancy

 3. Cats:

 • If you have a cat at home, don't change the cat litter yourself.
 If you must do so, wear gloves and immediately wash your hands afterwards.
 Wash your hands after handling the cat or cat litter tray.
-Clean the cat litter tray (or get someone else to clean it!) with boiling water.
+Clean the cat litter tray daily (or get someone else to clean it!) with boiling water.

 These measures are not necessary for adult cats who live strictly indoors (without ever going outside) and are fed commercial cat food that has been heat-treated (wet or dry cat food that is parasite-free) as they will not have been exposed to the parasite.